kxn/codex-companion/DESIGN.md

    - REST endpoints under `/admin/api` implement JSON input/output.

 7. **Codex API Reference**
-   - Maintain a local checkout of <https://github.com/openai/codex> under `external/codex` for reference implementations of API calls and login flows.
-   - The proxy mirrors its REST endpoints and request formats but does not vendor any of the repository's code.
+   - The proxy mirrors Codex's REST endpoints and request formats but does not vendor any of the upstream repository's code.

 ### Codex `auth.json` format